Terminology #

 The rule in Swift is that the sign of a % b matches the sign of a.

-Concept Mapping: The % operator in C# is also a Remainder Operator, not a mathematical Modulo.
+Concept Mapping: The % operator in C# is also a Remainder Operator, not mathematical Modulo.

 int r1 = 9 % 4; // 1

-- Behavior: Swift and C# behave identically regarding this point; both return the remainder for negative numbers (the result follows the sign of the dividend).
+- Behavior: Swift and C# behave identically here.
+Both return the remainder for negative numbers (the sign of the result follows the dividend).

 Unary Minus / Plus Operator #